pholohan/moviesApp/README.md

 ## React feature set.

-.....
-Insert a bullet-point list of the React features used in your project, including one source code file references for each - see examples below ......

-+ useState and useEffect hooks - src/components/fileA.js
++ useState and useEffect hooks - src/components/movie credits/index.js
-+ useContext hook - src/components/fileb.js
-+ Extended Link - src/components/fileA.js
-+ Programmatic navigation - src/pages/fileC.js
-+ etc
-+ etc
-+ etc

 ## Independent learning.

-. . . . .
-Briefly state the technologies/techniques used in your project codebase that were not covered in the lectures/labs.
-Provide source code filename references to support your assertions and include source material references (articles/blogs) .........

-[model]: ./data.jpg
-[view]: ./view.png
-[stories]: ./storybook.png
+All technologies and techniques used to expand the MoviesApp were covered in the Lectures and Labs